 High schooler Jude is an awkward but bright young man who has struggled since the death of his father.
 When he attends a house party with best friend Kent, Jude runs into school bullies Derek and June.
 Eventually, Jude gets pressured into a game of ‘Seven in Heaven’ that sees him locked into a ‘secret closet’ with June.
 Things get stranger when Jude and June leave the closet.
-They find themselves in a world that looks like their own word, but is dangerously different.
+They find themselves in a world that looks like their own world, but is dangerously different.
 It’s an alternate reality where you worst fears come to life.

 Seven in Heaven is Arguably Worse Than the Teen Game on Which It’s Based

 At this point, Blumhouse Productions is shamelessly plugging for that teen demographic.
 Seven in Heaven is their second horror movie in 2018 centred around a teen party game.
 Truth or Dare was a harmless and entirely unremarkable PG-13 horror film.
 But next to Seven in Heaven, Truth or Dare might be The Exorcist of this generation.
 Blumhouse has churned out a cheaply made teen horror film that feels like a slightly edgier Goosebumps episode.
 This is a slightly unfair comparison.
 Some Goosebumps episodes are actually still a little creepy.
 In contrast, Seven in Heaven is an entirely scare-free affair that can’t even conjure up a lazy jolt.
 You can also forget about atmosphere or tension.

 But next to Seven in Heaven, Truth or Dare might be The Exorcist of this generation.